ATB-UQ/atb_docs/docs/source/container_version/initializing_server.rst

     CONECT    5    2

 .. note::
-    You can submit any structure to initialize the database.
-This includes using the JME biulder.
-Methane has been provided as an example as it is a small molecules and the coordinates correspond to an optimized geometry.
-This reduces the processing time.
+    Any PDB structure (or structure from the JME builder) can be submitted to initialize the database.
+Methane has been provided as an example as it is a small molecules and the coordinates above correspond to an already-optimized geometry.
+This results in a short processing time.

-Click \"Next\" to to submit your molecule.
+Click \"Next\" to view a preview of your submission, then click \"Submit This Molecule\" to finalize your submission.

 After your molecule has been successfully submitted, ATB - Containerized Version should now be ready for use.